ErebusBat/camera-upload-organizer/README.md

 With go, I just compile and have a static binary that I scp to my server and bob is your uncle.

 Also it is fast... like lightning fast.

+You could even use something like [golang-geo](https://github.com/kellydunn/golang-geo) to perform actions on where the picture was taken at.